henley-regatta/adventofcode2021/README.md

   bookkeeping (I'm not proud of this, it's not good coding practice, it just...works) and a lot of phaffing around with the daft scoring mechanism (and working out an off-by-one line termination clause I'd missed in the part1 solution) and boomshanka.
+  * `python/day11part1.py` - coding in a YHA using wet string networking edition.
+  Hampered by an odd keyboard, weak internet, and the fact that I'm here with friends in Derbyshire and doing stuff like walking etc instead of coding.
+Answer took much longer to code than it should, also the fact that I mis-read the "clamp to zero until end of step after flash" condition, but the final answer is _sweet_.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.